vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏛️ 12.
+## ðŸ›ï¸ 12.
 Deep Dive: Global Centralized Authorization Service (#51)

 **Scenario:** Design a system to manage permissions (RBAC/ABAC) for 500+ microservices, handling 10M+ requests per second with < 5ms latency.

 ### 1. Key Challenges
 * **Availability:** If the Auth service is down, the entire company is down (Single Point of Failure).
 * **Latency:** Adding an auth check to every API call can slow down the user experience.
-* **Consistency:** If a user’s "Admin" role is revoked, it must take effect globally and immediately.
+* **Consistency:** If a userâ€™s "Admin" role is revoked, it must take effect globally and immediately.

 ### 2. The Architecture (Policy-Based)